buutry/MessageCounterFM/README.md

 ### Running the script
 1. Download or clone this repository.
 2. Make sure `gui.py` and `main.py` are in the same folder.
-3. Open terminal/command prompt in the folder and run:
+3a.
+Open terminal/command prompt in the folder and run:

 ```bash
 python gui.py
 ```
+3b.
+Otherwise, You can just open `main.py`

 ## For any questions contact MCFMhelp@gmail.com